ipfs/community/articles/precarious-data.md

 The IPFS community are assembling a [Decentralized Web Primer](https://flyingzumwalt.gitbooks.io/decentralized-web-primer) that describes how to do this and more.
 You can read or download the primer at The primer is a work in progress.
 This [Code for Philly workshop](http://codeforphilly.github.io/decentralized-data/tutorials/ipfs/) has links to the most complete operations of the primer.

+## Covering Your Bases: Making Sure the Content is Safe

 ### Writing Content onto IPFS

 ### Pinning